panoply/spx/docs/site/routing.md

 # Routing

 SPX exposes a routing approach for cases where per-page lifecycle control is desired.
-Because we are dealing with SSR markup and intercepting navigations we are able to intercept and execution operations at different points in the render cycles.
+Because we are dealing with SSR markup and intercepting navigations we are able to intercept and execute operations at different points in the render cycles.
 SPX routes accept components which can be leveraged in your application.

 # Components